pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 - are (mostly) static in their appearance, i.e. the object itself does not change while recording.

 **Positive Examples**
-- Image/Painting/Poster on a wall.
+- Image affixed to a wall/surface.
+This could be a painting, map, advertisement, poster, menu, etc.
-- An exhibit in a musem.
-This could also be 3-dimensional, as long as it is static.
+- An exhibit in a museum.
+This could also be 3 dimensional, as long as it is static.
-- The cockpit of a car (or plane).
-While technically a car is usually moving in its environment, the interior of the car is static.
-We have found that this is enough to fulfill this criteria.
+- Control Interface.
+Aircraft flight deck, automobile dashboard, machine controls.
+A vehicle (car, boat, airplane, excavator, etc) is usually moving in its environment.
+However, the interior is relatively static.
+We have found that this _should_ be enough to fulfill criteria for the reference image mapper.

 **Negative Examples**
-- Mobile phone/tablet.
-These objects typically move in their environment and show drastically changing contents on their screens.
+- Mobile phone or tablet screens.
+Not suitable due to dynamic movement within the environment and dynamic content displayed on screen.
-- Static screens (e.g. computer screen).
-The content of the screen usually changes dramatically.
-If they were showing (mostly) static content throughout all recordings, it would work.
+- Computer monitors and TV screens.
+The contents displayed on the monitors/screens usually change dramatically.
+If the content remains static across recordings (e.g. single image) then the reference image mapper would work.

-When in doubt if your use-case is compatible, we recommend making a quick test recording first.
+We always recommend making a quick test recording to check if your use-case is compatible.

 ### Mapped Gaze Coordinates
 The SLAM Mapper maps gaze points to a reference image.
 As such, the gaze coordinates are given in pixels referring to that image.
 The pixel at (0,0) is in the top left corner.